 Leachate from both Site A and B landfills is processed at an onsite Leachate Treatment Plant located between Site A and Site B. This facility collects and treats leachate and discharges the treated effluent into Bush Creek.
 The County also operates a comprehensive Groundwater and Gas Monitoring Program for Sites A, B and the rubblefill.
-DUSWM started construction in June 2012 on a project that extends a sewer interceptor along Bush Creek to a point where the Leachate Treatment Plant discharge could be connected, eliminating the Leachate Plant's direct discharge into Bush Creek.
+DUSWM is presently executing a project that will extend a sewer interceptor along Bush Creek to a point where the Leachate Treatment Plant discharge could be connected, eliminating the Leachate Plant's direct discharge into Bush Creek.
+Construction of this interceptor is expected to start in summer 2012.

 Construction of Cells 1 and 2 was funded with proceeds from the County's Public Facilities Bonds of 1995 and 2000, respectively.
-Funding for the Leachate Treatment Plant, Stormwater Diversion Project, Site A Closure Project, and Cell 3 Construction and Rubblefill Closure Project was from the MD Dept. of the Environment ("MDE") Revolving Loan Program.
+Funding for the Leachate Treatment Plant, Stormwater Diversion Project, Site A Closure Project, and Cell 3 Construction and Rubblefill Closure Project was from the Maryland Department of the Environment ("MDE") Revolving Loan Program.